ofemiashiru/CI_MS3_MCC/README.md

 - Used [Python Basics](https://pythonbasics.org/flask-redirect-and-errors/), [w3schools](https://www.w3schools.com/python/python_regex.asp) and [Pythex](https://pythex.org/) for regex and abort class on `valid_object_id` function in app.py

+- Used [Geeks for Geeks](https://www.geeksforgeeks.org/encoding-and-decoding-base64-strings-in-python/) and [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/atob) to encode/decode the OMDB api so it cannot be seen directly in the JS or HTML file

 ## Acknowledgements

 I would like to take the opportunity to thank: